• Skip to main content

 For Parents and Educators

-In light of recent protests, many parents, educators and caregivers are asking how best to talk to their children about racism, discrimination, inequality and the Black Lives Matter movement.
+Many parents, educators and caregivers are asking how best to talk to their children about racism, discrimination, and inequality.

 Here are some books for both kids and parents that can help you engage your children on important but challenging conversations about racism, diversity and inclusion.
 Another resource helpful for parents is this New York Times Parenting feature “These Books Can Help You Explain Racism and Protest to Your Kids” (June 3, 2020).